-After lunch, we continued our tour towards the Piazza dei Miracoli, or the Piazza del Duomo as it is officially called.
-The most famous building in Pisa is arguably the Duomo’s campanile, usually known by the moniker Leaning Tower of Pisa.
+The Piazza dei Miracoli is a large square that is officially called the Piazza del Duomo.
+The most famous building in Pisa is arguably the campanile of the Duomo, usually known by the moniker Leaning Tower of Pisa.
 I must say the campanile is not that interesting.
 The only reason why it is so famous is that it is indeed leaning, and leaning badly.
+Visiting it is expensive, very expensive.
 I will discuss the tower separately and will now focus on the building I did find interesting: the Duomo, or the Santa Maria Assunta.